matheuristic/plan9port-config/README.md

 with an `a` or non-anti-aliased if it is not.
 For example, the font presented by `fontsrv` at path `/mnt/font/Iosevka/20a/font` is [Iosevka](https://github.com/be5invis/Iosevka) font, Regular weight, at point size 20 and anti-aliased.
+See `9 man fontsrv` for more info.

 Several programs, like Sam, use the `$font` variable to determine which font to use.